LUCIT-Systems-and-Development/unicorn-binance-trailing-stop-loss/docs/_sources/CLI.md.txt

 # UNICORN Binance Trailing Stop Loss CLI
 ## Description
-The CLI interface is installed during the [installation](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html#installation-and-upgrade) of `unicorn-binance-trailing-stop-loss` with PIP.

-The CLI interface `ubtsl` is used to interact with the [`UNICORN Binance Tailing Stop Loss`](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html) library.
+The CLI interface `ubtsl` is installed during the [installation](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html#installation-and-upgrade) of `unicorn-binance-trailing-stop-loss` with PIP and is used to interact with the [`UNICORN Binance Tailing Stop Loss`](https://www.lucit.tech/unicorn-binance-trailing-stop-loss.html) library.

 After startup `ubtsl` tries to load a